AnumKhan2910/Image-Gallery/README.md

 # Image-Gallery
-An Image Gallery helps you to search and download Image.
+An Image Gallery that helps you to search and download Image.

 Built Using: